Protect Your Water Rights

 Stand strong and stand with us to protect our groundwater rights!

+You can still join the Quiet Title Action!
 There will be an additional Quiet Title filing for people who have not yet joined and are interested in protecting their water rights.

 If you want to join and cannot make the meeting, you can contact Cindy Steinbeck at 805-227-0776 for more information.